What foods can my dog eat? Yes / In moderation / Danger

-Good news: your dog can share plenty of everyday foods, as long as you give them plain, with no salt or sauce, and in small amounts.
-Three markers are all you need: what shares happily, what to limit, and what you never give.
-These treats stay snacks, not a meal.
+Good news: your dog can share plenty of everyday foods, as long as they are plain, with no salt and no sauce, and given in small amounts.
+Three simple rules are enough: what you can share freely, what you keep occasional, and what you never give at all.
+These extras stay snacks, not a meal.

-A dog gets most of what they need from their base ration: good-quality kibble or a home-cooked ration approved by the vet.
-Fruit, vegetables and leftovers from the kitchen are snacks: enjoyable, perfect as a reward, but they don't provide everything your dog needs and should stay a small part of their day.
+Your dog covers most of his needs with his everyday ration: good-quality complete food, or a home-cooked ration approved by your vet.
+Fruit, vegetables and leftovers from the kitchen are snacks: enjoyable, perfect as a reward, but they do not cover all his needs and should stay a small part of his day.

-Yes, in moderation, dangerous: the everyday food chart
+Yes, in moderation, danger: the everyday food chart

 Always give the food plain, in pieces suited to your dog's size: no salt, no sugar, no sauce, no bones, stones or pips.